Oceanography 201: Science of the Sea

 NO ABSENCES ARE ALLOWED FROM ANY EXAM,

-for these medical emergencies, excuses must be submitted and
+these medical emergencies, excuses must be submitted and approved BEFORE

 Exams from the past several years (without answers) are posted on the web site.
 Students are strongly encouraged to review prior exams when studying for the current semester's exams and to discuss them with the TAs during office hours.
 At the discretion of each individual professor, a review sheet may be provided approximately one week prior to each exam.
 It is the student's responsibility to ensure that he/she understands the topics covered in the review sheet.

 Field trips provide a great opportunity to view and actually experience material from the course in the context of everyday life.
 All field trips for this course are self-guided.
 Information about each of these self-guided field trips is posted on the class website.
 In addition, each field trip has a worksheet that can be accessed on the course website.
 The worksheet must be filled out during the field trip.
 Also, please make sure you follow any specific instructions on the worksheet (e.g. attaching a receipt or getting the worksheet stamped).
 In order to receive credit (25 pts) for the field trip, the worksheet must be submitted to the TAs DURING OFFICE HOURS by December 8th.
 Forms will not be accepted after this date.
 Field trip forms can ONLY be submitted during office hours at the TA office, they cannot be turned in at any other time.

 Class participation is both important and rewarded.
 This class

 During each class period you will be asked several questions that will

 require you to respond with your registered i>Clicker.
 Your

 i>Clicker must be registered